nganediwal/Data-Driven-Education-VIP/journals/schatterjee47/Week 8 - Ending Oct 10.md

   - Team will continue to come up with plots from their individual work that can be presented in the next Sub-Team presentation.

 ## Work Completed
-  - Add more code to do data analysis and prodeced interesting graphs
+  - Add more code to do data analysis and produced interesting graphs
   - Completed Journals till 10/7
   - Updated Trello Board based on the sub team meeting discussion and tasks